-When filing a diminished value claim, you include it as a cause of action in your regular negligence lawsuit.
-For example, if you got injured in the accident, had to miss time off work, and are now concerned about your car being worth less, you file a lawsuit with all claims — one for personal injuries, one for lost wages, and one for the diminished value of your vehicle.
+When filing a diminished value claim, you will include it as a cause of action in your regular negligence lawsuit.
+For example, if you got injured in the accident, had to miss time off work, and are now concerned about your car’s lost value, you file a lawsuit with all claims.
+This means a claim for personal injuries, one for lost wages, and one for the diminished value of your vehicle, all under one suit.

 When repairing your vehicle, the itemized sections should include the value of the original parts that need to be replaced.
 The party who caused the accident cannot require the use of replacement parts that are not at least equivalent in kind and quality to the damaged parts in terms of fit, appearance, and performance.

-If you or someone you love has been arrested for DUI, call us at (855) 680-4911 or schedule a free consultation.
+If you have been involved in a car accident, call us at (855) 680-4911 or schedule a free consultation.
 At Clark Law, we have experienced attorneys who regularly represent clients involved in motor vehicle accidents, and we can help you determine the best next step.